Skip to content

 When you start the listener:

-1. Ngrok tunnel is created to your local server
+1. Ngrok tunnel is created to your local server (or built-in server)

 2. Webhook URL is updated in your Paystack integration